Simple and fun Pioneer games and activities so you can have some good old-fashioned fun!

 9) MAKE HOMEMADE BUTTER

 Making homemade butter is a fun pioneer children activity.
 All you need is a mason jar, heavy cream, a pinch of salt to make your own butter.
-More details here.
+More details and homemade butter recipe here.

 10) POTATO SACK RACES PRAIRIE GAMES